Deng Zihui

 Deng Zihui (邓子恢 (鄧子恢, Dèng Zǐhuī); 17 August 1896 – 10 December 1972) was a Chinese communist revolutionary and one of the most influential leaders of the People's Republic of China during the 1940s and 1950s.
 He was one of the major military leaders of China during the Chinese Civil War along with Mao Zedong, Zhou Enlai, Peng Dehuai and Lin Biao.

-Deng was one of the initiators of the Central Rural Work Development that aimed on achieving agricultural growth.
-Deng Zihui also had a close relationship to Mao Zedong on issues related to agricultural reforms, however he was purged from all positions due to the Cultural Revolution.
+Deng was one of the initiators of the Central Rural Work Development, which aimed to achieve agricultural growth.
+He had a close relationship with Mao on issues related to agricultural reforms, but he was purged from all his positions during the Cultural Revolution.

 Biography

 Early life

 A group photo of prominent Chinese communist leaders.
 Deng Zihui can be seen in the middle of the photograph.

-Deng Zihui, a native of Fujian, was born on 17 August 1896 in Longyan and he came from a family of impoverished rural scholars.
-After attending secondary school in China, he decided to study in Japan, however, after one year, he was forced to drop out due to lung disease and return to China.
-In September 1923, Deng founded the Rock Sound newspaper which aimed to spread Marxist ideas.
-Between 1917 and 1928 he briefly worked as a teacher, but mostly as an employee, and then he began working as a salesman in his family's business.
-This experience is what made him familiar with market mechanisms and with the organic links between urban and rural economies.
+Deng Zihui, a native of Fujian, was born on 17 August 1896 in the city of Longyan into a family of impoverished rural scholars.
+After attending secondary school in China, he decided to study in Japan, but he was forced to drop out and return to China after a year due to lung disease.
+In September 1923, Deng founded the Rock Sound newspaper to spread Marxist ideas.
+Between 1917 and 1928 he briefly worked as a teacher, and then he began working as a salesman in his family's business.
+This experience familiarised him with market mechanisms and with the organic links between urban and rural economies.

 Revolutionary activity

 The revolutionary surge in the 1920s drew Deng into political action.
-He initially joined the Kuomintang and then, in December 1926, he joined the Chinese Communist Party (CCP).
+He initially joined the Kuomintang and then, in December 1926, the Chinese Communist Party (CCP).
 In 1928, Deng Zihui began land reform experiments in Minxi.
-Deng's efforts included a bottom-up method of policy development through consultation with locals and adopting their practical suggestions while reserving broader policy questions and expansion for Communist Party evaluation.
-Some scholars view Deng (as opposed to Mao) as the first to experiment with land reform through establishing "model villages" and disseminating "model experiences."
+His efforts included a bottom-up method of policy development: leaders would consult with locals and adopt their practical suggestions while reserving broader policy questions and expansion for Communist Party evaluation.
+Some scholars view Deng (as opposed to Mao) as the first to experiment with land reform through the establishment of "model villages" and the dissemination of "model experiences".
 By 1930, the experiments with land reform in Minxi had been widely disseminated in Communist Party publications and became an important point of reference for the Jiangxi Soviet's land policies from 1931 to 1934.

-Deng organised many guerrilla strikes in his home province, Fujian.
-Deng was put in charge of finance in the Ruijin soviet government of 1931–1933.
+Deng organised many guerrilla strikes in his home province of Fujian.
+He was put in charge of finance in the Ruijin soviet government of 1931–1933.
 After the outbreak of the Second Sino-Japanese War, in 1938, he became a major military leader of the newly created New Fourth Army.
-During the course of the wars Deng participated in, he became a close associate of Mao Zedong and he belonged in the small circle of Mao's faithful comrades.
+During the course of the wars Deng participated in, he became a close associate of Mao Zedong, and he belonged in the small circle of Mao's faithful comrades.